pagekite/upagekite/README.md

 In this example, the ESP32 is connected to `/dev/ttyUSB0`.

+If nothing shows up, you probably need another cable.
+Or another ESP32.

 **2. Make sure you can talk to Micropython**

 If you haven't already flashed your
 [ESP32 with Micropython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html),
 now is the time to do so!

-Then `apt install picocom` and connect to your
+Then `apt install picocom` and connect to your ESP32:
-ESP32:

     $ picocom -b115200 --lower-dtr --lower-rts /dev/ttyUSB0
     ...
-    MicroPython v1.14-122-g9fef1c0bd-dirty [...] with ESP32
+    MicroPython v1.14 [...] with ESP32
     Type "help()" for more information.
     >>>

-You may want to experiment with omit the `--lower-dtr` and `--lower-rts` arguments above; some boards need them, some don't.
-Skipping them is preferable, since they reboot the board every time, but I haven't found any other reliable way to connect to the ESP32-CAM.
+You may want to try omitting the `--lower-dtr` and `--lower-rts` arguments above; some boards need them, some don't.
+Omitting them is preferable, since they reboot the board every time, but I haven't found any other reliable way to connect to the ESP32-CAM.
 They are not needed with the DevKit-C boards.